Preparing for Hurricane Season in Palm Beach County

 · Inspect and perform maintenance on your window protection/shutters.

 · Buy window protection (shutters) and roof turbine cap(s) before a storm is imminent.
+The best solution and protection is to install impact windows palm beach.

 · Check with your doctor/pharmacy to determine how best to assure your prescriptions will last through a storm.